-We talked with Banner Alzheimer’s Institute Director Pierre Tariot about the most recent results from Eli Lilly’s Alzheimer’s trial for donanemab — what he expected, what we know so far, and what happens next.
+Banner Alzheimer's Institute Director Pierre Tariot discusses the most recent results from Eli Lilly's Alzheimer's trial for donanemab — what he expected, what we know so far, and what happens next.

 This weekend, Eli Lilly and Company presented detailed results of its phase 2 TRAILBLAZER-ALZ trial, showing that its investigational drug donanemab — monoclonal antibody for treatment of early symptomatic Alzheimer’s disease — met its primary endpoint, slowing cognitive decline in symptomatic early-stage Alzheimer’s patients nearly a third more than those in the placebo group.

 Being Patient checked in with Dr. Pierre Tariot for his thoughts on this weekend’s news.
 Director of the Banner Alzheimer’s Institute since its founding in 2006, Tariot has worked extensively as supporter or a consultant in research efforts related to the development of Alzheimer’s treatments with major drug developers across the pharmaceutical industry; his expertise focuses especially on the design and implementation of Alzheimer’s-related clinical trials.

 With more than 100 investigational Alzheimer’s drugs currently in the pipeline, and a 99-percent failure rate in human trials so far, Alzheimer’s researchers have seen their share of disappointments.
 But Tariot said the newest data from Eli Lilly offers cause for optimism: “I confess that I did not expect to see a win on the primary clinical outcome,” he told Being Patient.